Bigger, Better, Bolder: How Austin Brings Texas Flair to Startup Culture

 Cost of Living

 If it’s cheap to live somewhere, then talented people will be far more likely to move there.
 The cost of living index for 2015 shows Austin to be more affordable than most major metropolitan cities, including other tech hotspots like San Francisco, New York City, and Los Angeles.
 Suburbs of the city are consistently listed by Kiplinger as among the cheapest places to live in America, and Austin is regularly among the highest rated by young professionals.

 Even though Austin attracts an influx of talent from other cities and states, the city maintains a strong local talent pipeline.
 The University of Texas at Austin is ranked as a top 10 school in computer science, computer engineering and business by U.S. News and World Report.
 Likewise, graduates of Concordia University Texas possess the knowledge and skills needed to thrive in Austin’s economy.
 Many Austin startups have been founded by the alumni of local schools, and the presence of institutions of higher learning is recognized throughout the community.

 Where to Start?

 The Silicon Hills may never be as prominent as Silicon Valley, but the area should continue to play a leading role in the future of startups.
-Concordia University Texas offers an online B.A. in Business, an online MBA and will soon offer an online B.A. in Computer Science for students seeking a quality education that leads to a successful career in the startup world.
+Concordia University Texas offers an online B.A. in Business, an online MBA and an online B.A. in Computer Science for students seeking a quality education that leads to a successful career in the startup world.
 Discover the possibilities at Concordia University Texas today.